As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 We have put together several alternative everyday carry knives and multi-tools that offer an equivalent quality in manufacture and materials used to Victorinox knives.

-Some of these knives have a history that rivals the Swiss Army Knife but never received the same public recognition, but are still high-quality knives!
+Some of these knives have a history that rivals the Swiss Army Knife but never received the same public recognition, but they are still high-quality knives!

 Opinel N8 Carbon Pocket Knife